 The net result of these 4 effects is an increase in available free testosterone.

 With ageing testosterone becomes bound to serum globulin and is not available to the cell receptor sites where it is needed to initiate sex-stimulating centers in the brain.
 The component in the blood that renders free testosterone inactive is called sex hormone binding globulin (SHBG).
 Excess estrogen can increase the production of SHBG and block testosterone-receptor sites.
 Estrogen levels of the average 54-year-old man are often higher than those of the average 59-year-old woman.
 While some estrogen is a necessary hormone for men, too much contributes to a wide range of health, weight gain and libido problems.
 Due to similarities in chemical structure, high serum levels of estrogen also trick the brain into thinking that enough testosterone is being produced, thereby slowing the natural production of testosterone.
 For testosterone to produce its positive health enhancing effects, it must be kept in the free form in the bloodstream.
 Bound testosterone is unable to be picked up by testosterone receptors on cell membranes.
 For aging men, it is desirable to suppress excess levels of SHBG and estrogen while boosting free testosterone to the level of a young man.
 Tongkat Ali is a natural way of boosting bioavailable testosterone while also reducing SHBG and estrogen levels in aging men.
 The results of studies to date have confirmed Tongkat Ali may be of assistance in the following areas:

 - Elevating free testosterone level

 - Improving erectile strength without side effects

 - Increase in male fertility, sperm quality, motility and quantity

 - Safely and meaningfully boosts androgen levels

-- Improves strength during exercise and has an anabolic effect on muscle growth
+- Improving strength during exercise with an anabolic effect on muscle growth

 - Decrease in sex hormone binding globulin (SHBG)